 How tо Mаkе Slime Without Borax?

-As with any kid’s toy, safety of slime is the first thing that concerns parents.
+As with any kid’s toy, the safety of slime is the first thing that concerns parents.
 So, you can make a slippery substance with safe ingredients.
 Also, you can let the kids play with vibrant colored slime, which is a change from the regular green one.
 How about using bright red slime for red flowers or blue slime for water?
 Well, with a good recipe, you can easily do this.
-The range of colours is wide.
+The range of colors is wide.
 Here are some easy methods.

-Method One How to make a slime:
+Method One How to make slime:

 - Cornstarch, 2 cups